skamat95/CMSPhase2GCT/README.md

 ```

 ```
-Using one of demo hls projects from Algo repo
+Using one of demo HLS projects from Algo repository:
 ```
-For maintaining the file format, it is recommended to use one of the existing demo projects and modify it according to your source files.
+For maintaining the file format, it is recommended to use one of the existing demo projects
+and modify it according to your source files.
 Following changes need to be made:
 1. cp -R one of the existing projects (null_algo/test_algo) and rename it
 2. Copy your source files into vivado_hls/src folder